tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 been marked as good peers.
 The [Peer Exchange protocol](./pex-protocol.md) retrieves random samples of addresses to offer (send) to peers.
-This selection is also random but it include, in particular for nodes that operate in seed mode, some bias toward peers marked as good ones.
+This selection is also random but it includse, in particular for nodes that operate in seed mode, some bias toward peers marked as good ones.

 ## Buckets

-Peer addresses are stored into buckets.
+Peer addresses are stored in buckets.
 There are buckets for new addresses and buckets for old addresses.
 The buckets for new addresses store addresses of peers about which the node does not have much information; the first address registered for a peer ID is